Image resizing and cropping

 g_auto

 applies an optimal combination of our AI and saliency-based algorithms to capture the best region to include in your cropped image.
-However, in certain situations you may want to explicitly request only one of the auto-cropping algorithms and/or adjust the default focal preference of the chosen algorithm. - Automatic gravity is not supported for animated images.
+However, in certain situations you may want to explicitly request only one of the automatic gravity algorithms and/or adjust the default focal preference of the chosen algorithm. - Automatic gravity is not supported for animated images.
 If

 g_auto